ShenHongFei/webpack-bug/README.md

 ### Problem
-When building multiple entries, the imported functions in the generated bundle are empty.
+When building multiple entries, the imported functions in the generated bundle are undefined.

 Webpack@5.101.0 is the last working version; subsequent versions are incorrect.